Estimated reading time: 26 minutes

 Each Priority Pass membership allows free entry for one guest, and most lounges offer free entry for children under three years old.
 Our family of four has one Capital One Venture X card, with both of us listed on the account, giving us our own Priority Pass memberships.
 With these two memberships, all four of us can enter the lounges at no additional charge.

 Lounges are an excellent place to relax before a flight.
 Enjoy a complimentary drink or meal, and let the kids burn off some energy in a play area if available.
 They are usually less crowded than other areas of the airport, providing more space and comfort to unwind before the flight.
-Additionally, most lounges offer computer and printing services, which are helpful if you need to print a visa or other documents before arriving in your new country.
+Additionally, most lounges offer computer and printing services, which are helpful if you need to print a visa or other documents before arriving at your destination.

 To explore the best travel credit card options for your family, click here!